 You can access CoinAPI’s data via their REST API which returns crypto data in JSON, XML or CSV formats.

 CoinAPI is free to use for up to 100 daily requests and their paid plans start at $79/month.

-To pull data from CoinAPI into Google Sheets, first install and open the Apipheny Google Sheets add-on.
+To pull data from the CoinAPI to Google Sheets easily and without writing any code, first install and open the Apipheny Google Sheets add-on.

-Apipheny is an API integrator for Google Sheets.
-With Apipheny, you can connect to unlimited API data sources, make unlimited API requests, and more.
-Click here for more information about Apipheny.
-There’s a 30-day free trial included, then it’s $19-$29/month.
+Apipheny is a no-code API integrator for Google Sheets that you can use to make unlimited API requests, connect to unlimited APIs (including the CoinAPI), save API requests, schedule API requests, and more.
+Click here if you want to learn more about Apipheny.

 2. After you’ve installed Apipheny, open a Google Sheet and then click on the Add-Ons option in the top menu.
 Then, in the add-ons menu, you should see Apipheny.